Did You Know that Lack of (Good) Sleep can lead to Cravings, Weight Gain, Anxiety, Stress?

 - Avoid mental stimulation – stop using your phone, laptop and other devices 1-2 hours before bed.
 Even watching TV hinders melatonin production, so try swapping to reading before bed.

 - Reserve your bed for sleep and sex!
-Do not do work or do other activities in the bedroom so that you can create the right associations with bed and sleep, allowing your body to wind down.
+Avoid working or do other non-related activities in the bedroom so that you can create the right associations with bed and sleep, allowing your body to wind down.

 - Wind down – most people cannot go straight from on to off!
 Give your body time to unwind from the day and gradually prepare itself for sleep by having minimum 30 minutes downtime to relax before going to bed.

-- Don't drink 2 hours before bed (at least) and Go to the bathroom right before bed - this will reduce the need / frequency of getting up during the night.
+- Avoid drinking water 2 hours before bed (more for some people) and always go to the bathroom right before bed - this will reduce the need / frequency of getting up during the night.

 Minimum 30 mins exercise per day can improve your sleep.
 Studies show exercising in the morning is ideal where possible.
-Not too close to bedtime as it may keep you awake.
+Avoid evening work-out (especially moderate to intense activities such as HITT or CrossFit) as it may keep you awake.
 The best pre-bed activities are gentle stretching or yoga.

 - Eat well throughout the day keeping your blood sugar levels balanced – inconsistent meals during the day or calorie deprivation can keep you up at night.
 Avoid having a big meal within a few hours of going to sleep, but do not go to sleep hungry!
-Try to eat your evening meal 2-3 hours before bed and if you need a small evening snack then have proteins & some carbs (eg almonds/berries).
+Try to eat your evening meal 2-3 hours before bed always contain good quality proteins, healthy fats and some carbs.

-- Reduce or eliminate caffeine (coffee, regular/green/black/regular tea, chocolate) and stimulants (sugary foods, alcohol, red bull, other energy drinks) at least stopping by 12pm since caffeine can cause sleep problems for up to 12 hours after consumption!
-Be aware that some medications contain caffeine (eg diet pills).
+- Reduce or eliminate caffeine (coffee, regular/green/black/regular tea, dark chocolate) and stimulants (sugary foods, alcohol, red bull, other energy drinks) at least stopping by 12pm since caffeine products can cause sleep problems for up to 12 hours after consumption!
+Be aware that some medications or protein powders contain caffeine (eg diet pills).

 - Alcohol will also keep you from entering the deeper stages of sleep, where your body does most of its healing.

-- Eat a Protein-rich snack with a bit of carbs several hours before bed – Proteins will provide the L-tryptophan needed for the production of serotonin & melatonin and carbs will help tryptophan to cross your blood-brain barrier (tryptophan rich foods: Chia Seeds, avocado, beans, lentils, peas, turkey & most meat/eggs/Oily Fish, almonds & derivatives, Flaxseeds).
+- If you need a small evening snack then have a Turmeric tea with unsweetened pure almond milk or a Protein-rich snack with some carbs such as a few almonds or 1 small oat cracker with avo.
+Proteins will provide the L-tryptophan needed for the production of serotonin & melatonin and carbs will help tryptophan to cross your blood-brain barrier (tryptophan rich foods: Chia Seeds, avocado, beans, Raw Baby Spinach, lentils, peas, turkey & most meat/eggs/Oily Fish, almonds & derivatives, Flaxseeds).
 A few co-factors are required for this conversion to happen Vitamin B6, Vitamin C, Magnesium.
-Snack suggestion: Turkey/Avocado/Fresh Organic Raw Baby Spinach on oatcake + Turmeric Tea in almond milk.

-- Magnesium flakes or Epsom salt baths– Have a warm bath with 1-2 cups (or as per instructions on the bag) and soak for 20 mins
+- Epsom salt or Magnesium flakes baths– Have a warm bath with 1-2 cups (or as per instructions on the bag) and soak for 20 mins baths.
+Add Provence lavender essential oil.
+You can shop my favourite products here at discounted price.

 - Simple Yoga Stretches in Bed – not only relaxing for the mind and body but can regulate your sleep/wake cycle.
 Doing 15 minutes before bed each day will have huge benefits.